Conn Smythe: Smythe forms the Maple Leafs

-During the 1931-32 season (the Maple Leafs' first in their new arena), Smythe fired coach Art Duncan after five games and hired Dick Irvin to coach.
+During the 1931–32 season (the Maple Leafs' first in their new arena), Smythe fired coach Art Duncan after five games and hired Dick Irvin to coach.
 Irvin promptly led the team to its first Stanley Cup under the Maple Leafs name, and the franchise's third overall.
-While the Leafs would go to the Stanley Cup Finals every year during Irvin's tenure except for 1934 and 1937, they were unable to win another Cup.
-By 1940, Smythe believed that Irvin had taken the Leafs as far as he could, and decided to replace him with former Leafs captain Hap Day, who had retired as a player.
-Smythe also knew that he would be away in the war and felt that Irvin would not be tough enough without Smythe to back him up.
-Meanwhile, the Montreal Canadiens had had a dreadful ten-win season, and were looking for a new coach.
+Irvin led the Leafs to six more Finals, losing each time.
+After the sixth, in 1940, Smythe concluded that Irvin had taken the Leafs as far as he could, and decided to replace him with former Leafs captain Hap Day, who had retired as a player two years earlier.
+Smythe also knew that he would be away due to World War II and felt that Irvin would not be tough enough without Smythe to back him up.
+Meanwhile, the Montreal Canadiens had had a dreadful ten-win season, the worst in franchise history, and were looking for a new coach.
 At Smythe's suggestion, Irvin became the new coach of the Canadiens.
+Smythe knew he was giving the Leafs' biggest rival a substantial boost.
+However, the NHL had already seen three teams fold during the Depression.
+A fourth, the New York Americans, had been wards of the league since 1936, and it was thought to be only a matter of time before they folded as well.
+He feared the league would not survive if the Canadiens folded.
+This led him to talk the Canadiens into hiring Irvin.